65th Airborne Special Forces Brigade: Operational history

 During the Dhofar Rebellion in Oman, the unit, which was being called 23rd Airborne Special Forces Brigade, was one of the Iranian units participated in the war.
 It was stationed at the Mantson Dhofar military base in Oman.

 The brigade is reported to be involved in the Vietnam War as well, but this has not been officially confirmed.
 According to Brig.
 Gen. Alireza Sanjabi, most of the training of the brigade was conducted through joint operations with the British SAS.
 According to an Al-Monitor article, he shared a story before his death about him operating as a sniper in the war.

-After the 1979 Revolution, the brigade participated in various clashes in provinces of Khuzestan, Sistan-o-Baluchestan (fighting drug trafficking and terrorism), and Kordestan (fighting PJAK and Komalah).
+After the 1979 Revolution, the brigade participated in various clashes in provinces of Khuzestan, Sistan and Baluchestan (fighting drug trafficking and terrorism), and Kordestan (fighting PJAK and Komalah).

 When Iraq invaded Iran, the brigade, which was the 23rd Airborne Special Forces Brigade back then and later turned into the 23rd Division, was stationed in southern and north western regions.
 They participated in various operations, including Breaking of the Siege of Abadan, Operation Beit ol-Moqaddas, Operation Karbala-5, and Operation Qader.
 The brigade was active in strategic mountains of Dopaza and Laklak in Sardasht, which Iraq, despite conducting chemical attacks in the area, never managed to capture the area during the eight-year war.
 Some personnel of the brigade were involved in special operations under direct command of Defense Minister Mostafa Chamran, who founded the Irregular Warfare Headquarters.

 In the 1990s, there was a mock military operation in Tehran, planned by Army's commander Ali Sayyad Shirazi, where two battalions from the 65th Brigade were asked to infiltrate and take hold of specific important military and political centers in the capital city.
 The mission was accomplished in less than two hours.
 Ever since, the unit's members have been known as the "Powerful Ghosts".

 Jane's Sentinel Security Assessments reported that the 23rd Special Forces Division is amongst the most professional formations in the Iranian Army, with 5,000 personnel, all of whom are believed to be regulars.

 There have been unconfirmed reports of members of the 65th Brigade conducting reconnaissance operations in Iraq, Afghanistan, and Pakistan.

 On April 4, 2016, it was announced that the 65th Brigade is already in Syria to support the government in regards to the Syrian Civil War, where two have been reportedly killed in action against al-Nusra Front: Second Lieutenant Mohsen Ghitaslou and Second Lieutenant Mojtaba Yadollahi Monfared.
 Jerusalem Post, citing unofficial Syrian sources, reported that as of 13 April 2016 the unit has lost 30 soldiers during operations in Syria, but this is not confirmed.

 In 2019, the American Defense Intelligence Agency described the 65th Airborne as the most elite unit in the Iranian Army Ground Force.